andriesfilmer/gtd/cheatsheets/ubuntu-maintenance.md

     reboot
     apt --purge autoremove

-### How to disable GUI

-For some reason the gdm session was starred after upgrade from 18.04 -> 20.04 when logging in via `launch console` from Digitalocean servicedesk.

-    systemctl set-default multi-user
-    gnome-session-quit
-    service gdm3 stop
-    systemctl disable gdm3
-    reboot

 ### How to Re-Enable Third-Party Repositories

 Third-party repositories are defined in the .list files under /etc/apt/sources.list.d/ directory.
 First, re-enable third-party repositories with the following command, which will remove the # character in lines that begin with deb.